 The U.S. Bureau of Labor Statistics notes that employment of health information technicians is projected to grow 13% from 2016 to 2026, faster than the average for all occupations.
 With a Rutgers’ MHCI, you can apply your skills for work in these settings:

-"With the launch of our new Masters in Health Communication and Information degree in January 2021, I can't think of a better time to enter this critical market as we realize how vital the role of communication and information is for public health."
+"With the launch of our Masters in Health Communication and Information degree, I can't think of a better time to enter this critical market as we realize how vital the role of communication and information is for public health."

 Richard Dool, Dmgt, Director of the MHCI Program